hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/016_introductory.md

 public streets, in broad daylight.
 Any attempt to mystify these things is productive of great danger.

-Before proceeding further, I will tell you a little of the Sânkhya philosophy, upon which the whole of Raja-Yoga is based.
+Before proceeding further, I will tell you a little of the Sānkhya philosophy, upon which the whole of Raja-Yoga is based.
 According to the Sankhya philosophy, the genesis of perception is as follows: the affections of external objects are carried by the outer instruments to